LRGASP/lrgasp-simulation/README.md

 ## About the pipeline

-This pipeline is designed for simulating RNA sequencing datasets that includes PacBio, Oxford Nanopore and Illumina reads based on the provided reference data and expression profile.
+This pipeline is designed for simulating RNA sequencing datasets that include PacBio, Oxford Nanopore and Illumina reads based on the provided reference data and expression profile.
 Basically, it is a wrapper for several simulation tools:
 - [IsoSeqSim](https://github.com/yunhaowang/IsoSeqSim)